marioy47/blog-site/posts/vim-setup-for-modern-web-development/index.md

 If you've read some of my blog posts, you can see that PHP and WordPress are a big part of my day to day...
 But I love vim.

-I say "but" because there is a problem: Even though PHP is still one of the [most popular languages](https://octoverse.github.com/#top-languages) around, the tooling is not up to par with the tooling of languages like JavaScript, TypeScript or Python.
+I say "but" because there is a problem: Even though PHP is still one of the [most popular languages](https://octoverse.github.com/#top-languages) around, the tooling is not up to par with the likes of JavaScript, TypeScript or Python.
 At least not when it comes to open tools like Visual Studio or (NEO)VIM.

 So if you want a decent PHP editor that does everything, you better be prepared to spend some dough... or read this article where I'll teach you how to setup your (Neo)Vim to work much like and IDE like Visual Studio or PhpStorm.